 The second-generation, medium-sized devices in the 1980s introduced the extensive use of auxiliary heating techniques.
 The addition of the divertor demonstrated improved confinement; wall conditioning techniques were also introduced.
 The ASDEX Tokamak achieved high confinement mode for the first time in 1982.

 A new generation of larger tokamaks—JET (Europe), JT-60 (Japan), TFTR (US), KSTAR (Korea) and T-15 (Soviet Union)—were built to study plasmas in conditions as close as possible to those of a fusion reactor, and regularly upgraded based on advances in fusion science.
 New features such as superconducting coils, deuterium-tritium operation, and remote handling were introduced.
 The experience accumulated on these machines contributed to the design of ITER.

 Today, fusion research is at the threshold of exploration of a "burning plasma" in which sufficient heat from the fusion reaction is retained within the plasma and sustains the reaction for a long duration.
 Such exploration is a necessary step toward the realization of a fusion energy source; it must be done to establish the confidence in proceeding with demonstrations of practical fusion energy.
 Construction of ITER and implementation of the ITER research program would provide for such exploration.

-What are the advantages of ITER compared to the alternative approaches under development such as the W7-X Stellarator in Germany, and the inertial fusion programs in the US and France?
+What are the advantages of ITER compared to the alternative approaches under development such as the Wendelstein 7-X stellarator in Germany, and the inertial fusion programs in the US and France?

 Of the magnetic confinement concepts for fusion (mainly tokamaks and stellarators) the main advantage of ITER and its tokamak technology is that, for the time being, the tokamak concept is by far the most advanced along the road to producing fusion energy.
 It is consequently pragmatism that dictated the choice of the tokamak concept for ITER.
 Stellarators are inherently more complex than tokamaks (for example, optimized designs were not possible before the advent of supercomputers) but they may have advantages in reliability of operation.
-The W7-X Stellarator, which celebrated its first plasma in 2015 in Greifswald, Germany, will allow good benchmarking against the performance of comparable tokamaks.
+The Wendelstein 7-X stellarator, which celebrated its first plasma in 2015 in Greifswald, Germany, will allow good benchmarking against the performance of comparable tokamaks.
 These results will be incorporated in decisions about how DEMO, the next-generation fusion device after ITER, will look.